processone/docs.ejabberd.im/content/admin/configuration.md

 	local ejabberd server is allowed to create rooms.

 **`access_persistent: AccessName`**:   To configure who is allowed to modify the ’persistent’ room option.
 	By default any account in the local ejabberd server is allowed to modify that option.

+**`access_mam: AccessName`**:   To configure who is allowed to modify the ’mam’ room option.
+	By default any account in the local ejabberd server is allowed to modify that option.